andrewhao/frp-for-couch-potatoes-talk/README.md

 We'll take the concepts apart with diagrams and explain them in plain English.

-With this newfound knowledge, we'll build ourselves a pedometer (step counter) with an HTML5 device accelerometer, some gumption, and basic math.
+With this newfound knowledge, we'll build ourselves a pedometer (step counter) with an HTML5 device accelerometer, Bacon.js (a Javascript FRP library), some gumption, and basic math.

 We'll even talk a little bit about how these concepts apply to real world frameworks like React, Flux, and Elm.
 In the end, you'll not only